Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection

 Etravirine is Food and Drug Administration-approved for use in ARV-experienced children and adolescents aged 6 to 18 years.

 Efficacy in Clinical Trials

-In a Phase I dose-finding study involving children aged 6 to 17 years, 17 children were given 4 mg/kg twice daily.
-The PK parameters AUC12h and Cmin were below preset statistical targets based on prior studies involving adults.5 Based on acceptable PK parameters, the higher dose (5.2 mg/kg twice daily; maximum 200 mg per dose) was chosen for evaluation in the Phase II PIANO study.
-Exposures remained lower in older adolescents than in adults and younger children, and Asians compared to either white or black participants.6
+In a Phase I dose-finding study involving children aged 6 to 17 years, 17 children were given 4 mg/kg etravirine twice daily.
+The PK parameters AUC12h and minimum plasma concentration (Cmin) were below preset statistical targets based on prior studies involving adults.3 Based on acceptable PK parameters, the higher dose (5.2 mg/kg twice daily; maximum 200 mg per dose) was chosen for evaluation in the Phase II PIANO study.
+Exposures remained lower in older adolescents than in adults and younger children, and Asians compared to either white or black participants.4

-Toxicity In the PIANO study, rash and diarrhea were the most common adverse drug reactions.
-Rash (≥ Grade 2) occurred in 13% of pediatric subjects and emerged at a median of 10 days, lasting a median of 7 days.
-Rash was observed more frequently in female subjects (17 of 64; 26.6%) than in male subjects (6 of 37; 16.2%).
+In the PIANO study, rash and diarrhea were the most common adverse drug reactions deemed possibly related to etravirine.
+Rash (Grade 2 or higher) occurred in 13% of pediatric subjects and emerged at a median of 10 days, lasting a median of 7 days.
+Rash was observed more frequently in females (17 of 64; 26.6%) than in males (6 of 37; 16.2%).
 Etravirine was discontinued due to rash in 4 (4%) individuals, all of whom were female.
 Diarrhea occurred in 3 (3%) and was only reported in adolescents.

 - Do VT, Higginson RT, Fulco PP. Raltegravir dosage adjustment in HIV-infected patients receiving etravirine.
 Am J Health Syst Pharm.
 2011;68(21):2049-2054.
 Available at http://www.ncbi.nlm.nih.gov/pubmed/22011983.